 Permanent make-up is similar to a tattoo, with the design aiming to resemble make-up.

-Why is ECHA working on tattoo inks and permanent make-up?
+Why ECHA worked on tattoo inks and permanent make-up?

 Tattoo inks and permanent make-up may contain hazardous substances that are known or suspected to cause cancer, genetic mutations, toxic effects on reproduction, allergies or other adverse effects in animals or humans.

-In its analysis, in addition to examining the risks to human health, ECHA is looking into the availability of safer alternatives.
-The socio-economic impact of restricting their use, for example through effects on manufacturing and service sector jobs, is also examined.
+In its analysis, in addition to examining the risks to human health, ECHA looked into the availability of safer alternatives.
+The socio-economic impact of restricting their use, for example through effects on manufacturing and service sector jobs, were also examined.

-ECHA is looking at the substances known to be used in tattoo inks and permanent make-up that may be hazardous to human health, as well as the substances that we want to prevent being used in the future.
-Special attention is being given to substances that cause cancer, are mutagenic and toxic for reproduction, sensitisers, as well as other substances in the Council of Europe resolution on requirements and criteria for the safety of tattoos and permanent make-up.
+ECHA looked at the substances known to be used in tattoo inks and permanent make-up that may be hazardous to human health, as well as the substances that we want to prevent being used in the future.
+Special attention was given to substances that cause cancer, are mutagenic and toxic for reproduction, sensitisers, as well as other substances in the Council of Europe resolution on requirements and criteria for the safety of tattoos and permanent make-up.

-This work builds on previous reports produced by the EU Commission and the Council of Europe.
+ECHA submitted a restriction proposal in October 2017 to the Committees for Risk Assessment (RAC) and Socio-economic Analysis (SEAC) for their evaluation.
+ECHA's work built on previous reports produced by the EU Commission and the Council of Europe.

 How are tattoo inks and permanent make-up regulated in the EU?